cultuurnet/udb3-search-docs/free-text-search.md

 * IDs only return results if the complete ID is given in the free text input.
 * Name & description fields are translatable, but currently only the NL translations are searched when using free text search.
 * Searching for a part of a word does not work yet.
-For example, searching for "Fiets" will not return an event with the title "Fietsen langs de Dijle".
+For example, searching for `Fiets` will not return an event with the title `Fietsen langs de Dijle`.

 ## Operators